 Overall evaluation: I believe rolling suitcases are a great choice for older kids or if you don’t like or cannot use backpacks.

 So, after these pros and cons, what am I going to travel with?
-Well, as I said all trips are different and each of my travel will see a different set up:
+As I said all trips are different and there is no such thing as one best kids suitcase to surpass all others, so each of my travel will see a different set up:

 - Weekend in Geneva, me alone with the kids (plane travel): One travel backpack for me + one small backpack per child